mkiser/WTFJHT/membership.md

 1/ **Share WTF Just Happened Today with a friend**.
 Tell your friends about the newsletter and share the daily dispatches on social media.
 It's free and has massive impact.
 It's this easy: [Tweet it](https://twitter.com/intent/tweet?url=https%3A%2F%2Fwhatthefuckjusthappenedtoday.com%2F&via=WTFJHT&text=What%20the%20fuck%20just%20happened%20today%3F){:target="_blank"} or [share on Facebook](https://www.facebook.com/sharer/sharer.php?u=https://whatthefuckjusthappenedtoday.com){:target="_blank"}

-2/ **Buy limited edition WTFJHT t-shirts, stickers, pins, and postcards**.
-I'm selling a special WTFJHT shirt through May 1st in partnership with Vacord Screen Printing.
-Shirts come in white and heather gray with black ink on a nice cotton Anvil 980 t-shirt.
-I'm also donating 5% of proceeds to charity.
-So there's that.
-There is also 250 sticker/pin/postcard packs available. **[Buy Now](https://gumroad.com/dailywtf){:target="_blank"}**

-3/ **Pledge a small monthly amount through Patreon**, is a service made for situations like this.
+2/ **Pledge a small monthly amount through Patreon**, is a service made for situations like this.
 They help creators like WTFJHT earn ongoing revenue directly from their audience.
 Pledge a small amount, get a big reward. **[Become a Patron Now](https://www.patreon.com/wtfjht){:target="_blank"}**.

-4/ **Make a one-time donation through PayPal**.
+3/ **Make a one-time donation through PayPal**.
 A normal donation works great for those that don't want to pledge monthly support.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">